Penny Wong: Election to the Senate

-First Rudd Government (2007–2013)
+First Rudd government (2007–2013)

-In December 2007, in the wake of the Labor Party victory in the 2007 election, Wong was appointed to the Cabinet of Australia in the first Rudd government as the Minister for Climate Change, the first person to hold this role in an Australian Cabinet.
+In December 2007, in the wake of the Labor Party victory in the 2007 election, Wong was appointed to the Cabinet of Australia in the first Rudd government as the Minister for Climate Change, the first person to hold this role in an Australian cabinet.
 She accompanied then Prime Minister Kevin Rudd to Bali for the international climate change talks.
 Wong led final negotiations as Chair of the United Nations Working Group in the closing days of the United Nations Climate Change Conference in December 2007, shortly after her appointment as minister.

-Gillard and Second Rudd Governments (2010–2013)
+Gillard and Second Rudd governments (2010–2013)

 Shortly after the commencement of the Gillard government in June 2010, Julia Gillard promoted Wong to succeed Lindsay Tanner as Minister for Finance and Deregulation.
 At this time, Wong said she agreed with the Labor Party policy on marriage because there was a, "cultural, religious and historical view of marriage being between a man and a woman".

 In February 2013, Wong was elected as the ALP's deputy Senate leader following the resignation of Chris Evans, thus becoming Deputy Leader of the Government in the Senate.
 Wong retained the position of Minister for Finance after Kevin Rudd's successful leadership spill in June 2013.
 Following Stephen Conroy's resignation and the beginning of the second Rudd government, she also became the Leader of the Government in the Senate.
 She was the first woman to be elected as ALP Senate leader, and the first woman to serve as Leader of the Government in the Senate.
 Wong held these roles until Labor's defeat at the 2013 federal election.

 Opposition (2013–2022)

 Following Labor's defeat at the 2013 Australian federal election, Wong was elected Leader of the Opposition in the Senate, becoming the first woman to hold the position.
-She was also appointed Labor's foreign affairs spokesperson.
-In this role, she helped negotiate Australia's interests in the Trans-Pacific Partnership which was ratified in late 2018.
+She was also appointed Labor's trade and investment spokesperson, before later taking over responsibility for the foreign affairs portfolio from Tanya Plibersek.
+In these roles, she helped negotiate Australia's interests in the Trans-Pacific Partnership which was ratified in late 2018.
 In March 2019, Wong was named the 2018 McKinnon Political Leader of the Year.

 Following the 2019 Labor leadership contest, Wong retained her positions as Leader of the Opposition in the Senate and Shadow Minister for Foreign Affairs in the new cabinet of Anthony Albanese.
 At this point she was named part of Albanese's four-person ALP leadership team, along with Richard Marles and Kristina Keneally.

-In March 2022, Wong was named Australia's most trusted politician in a study by Roy Morgan Research.